MixinNetwork/developers.mixin.one/developers-docs/docs/dapp/overview.md

 ## Mixin API

+Develop with distributed systems are always complex, therefore, interact with Kernel and Domain is a hard.
+To simplify the development, Mixin core team provide the Wallet APIs to developers.

-Based on Mixin Network, stand-alone products such as decentralized wallets and decentralized on-chain exchanges can be quickly developed.
+With the APIs, developers can easily unleash the power of Mixin Network with their dApps.
+Stand-alone products such as decentralized wallets and decentralized on-chain exchanges can be quickly developed.

 ### Features